danforthcenter/reu/using_raspberry_pi_cameras.md

 ssh pi@<ip address>
 ```

-We will also log into the Raspberry Pi using Cyberduck so we can view images after we take them.

 ## Take a picture

 To take a picture, see it, and save it with the name *image.jpg* use the following command: